 “Cross-Connection” means a connection or arrangement, physical or otherwise, between a potable water supply system and a plumbing fixture, tank, receptor, equipment, or device, through which it may be possible for non-potable, used, unclean, polluted, and contaminated water, or other substances to enter into a part of such potable water system under any condition.

-“CT Inactivation Value” means a representation of the concentration of the disinfectant (C) multiplied by time in minutes (T) needed for inactivation of a particular contaminant.
-The concentration and time are inversely proportional; therefore, the higher the concentration of the disinfectant, the shorter the contact time required for inactivation.
-The CT inactivation value can vary with pH or temperature change so these values must also be supplied to allow comparison between values.
+“CT Inactivation Value” means the concentration of a particular disinfectant (C) multiplied by the contact time in minutes (T) needed for inactivation of a particular microorganism.
+The CT value is approximately constant; therefore, the higher the concentration of the disinfectant, the shorter the contact time required for inactivation.
+The CT inactivation value applies to a given level of inactivation, for example a 3-log (99.9%) reduction and can vary with pH or temperature so these values must also be supplied to allow comparison between values.

 “Deck” means surface areas serving the aquatic venue, including the dry deck, perimeter deck, and pool deck.